Atlanta Cabin

 Atlanta Cabin is located in the old mining town of Atlanta, Idaho, at an elevation of 5,800 feet.
 It is part of a historic ranger station compound built by the Civilian Conservation Corps and the Forest Service in 1933.
 This compound, known as the Atlanta Ranger Station Historic District, is listed on the National Register of Historic Places.

 The cabin is equipped with a modern plumbing system and electricity.
-It can accommodate up to four people with a twin day bed with a trundle in the living room and a queen size bed in the kitchen.
+It can accommodate up to four people with a full-size hide-a-bed in the living room and a queen size bed in the kitchen (bedding not provided).

 The cabin is surrounded by a grassy meadow and lodgepole pines.
 The front porch offers great views of the edge of the Sawtooth Wilderness and 9,363' Greylock Mountain.